scott-griffiths/bitstring/doc/quick_reference.rst

 The ``hex``, ``bin``, ``oct``, ``int``, ``uint`` and ``float`` properties can all be shortened to just their initial letter.

-Several flavours of 8-bit and smaller floating point interpretations are also available.
-See :ref:`Exotic floats` for more information.
+See also :ref:`Exotic floats` and :ref:`exp-golomb` for other types that can be used in format token strings.

 Bitstring literals
 ^^^^^^^^^^^^^^^^^^